auraphp/Aura.Di/docs/inheritance.md

 }
 ```

-We then define the default setter method values on the trait and interface:
+We can define the default setter method values on the trait and interface:

 ```php
 $di->setter['ExampleFooTrait']['setFoo'] = 'foo_value';
 $di->setter['ExampleBarInterface']['setBar'] = 'bar_value';
 ```

-When we call `$di->newInstance('ExampleWithTraitAndInterface')`, those setter methods will be called by the _Container_ with those values.
+When we call `$di->newInstance('Example')`, those setter methods will be called by the _Container_ with those values.

 Note that if we have class-specific `$di->setter` values, those will take precedence over the trait and interface setter values.